-By Ben Kuhn, Head of Provider Solutions, Strive Health
+By Ben Kuhn, SVP of Provider Solutions, Strive Health

 Late last year, CMS released details about its new Kidney Care Choices (KCC) program, which includes the nephrologist-only Kidney Care First (KCF) model and the ACO-like Comprehensive Kidney Care Contracting (CKCC) model.

 The models have generated a lot of buzz in the kidney care community.
 The first application round ended in January, and many nephrologists submitted applications for one or both models.

 Whether or not you applied, KCC is a valuable tool for showing us where value-based kidney care is heading and how providers must prepare for the future.
 Each new Medicare model is just one link on the industry’s evolutionary chart – KCC builds on past models such as ESCOs, future Medicare models will build on KCC, commercial payors will follow Medicare’s lead, and the evolution will continue as the industry moves from volume to value.

 Here we look at our top three insights from KCC and what they mean for the future of kidney care:

 Insight #1: Nephrologists will be in the driver’s seat

 The message is clear: CMS believes nephrologists are best positioned to direct high quality and low-cost care for kidney disease patients, more so than dialysis providers, hospitals, or any other healthcare provider.